bumpybox/Tapp/README.md

-This is the Bumpybox tool set.
+This is a VFX tool set for multiple applications, used at Bumpybox.

 Everything is very much a work-in-progress.